Code-Institute-Submissions/Milestone-project-106/README.md

 ### **Design**
 1. Color Scheme: https://www.schemecolor.com/shades-of-green.php
 2. Typography: The Montserrat font is the main font used throughout the whole website
-3. Images were used only for the logos on the map. the images are available to the public
+3. Images were used only for the logos on the map, they are available to the public

 ### **Wireframes**
 Wireframes for laptop/desktop, tablet, and mobile are available here https://balsamiq.cloud/s7wry95/pc6qc9u Wireframes show all the actions that are used in design of the website:
-1. Navbar value;
+1. Navbar value
-2. Get Route button and change in the view of the page with the click.
+2. Get Route button and change in the view of the page with the click

 ## **Features**